Dar Es Salaam Dar Es Salaam Region, Tanzania Travel Guide

 Private Swahili tutors or short courses may be available through local language schools or university departments.
 Basic Swahili phrases are always welcome.

 Saba Saba (July 7th) and Nane Nane (August 8th) are national fairs.
-Eid al-Fitr/Eid-Adha are Muslim festivals.
-Various music plus creative works festivals occur throughout the year.
+Eid al-Fitr/Eid al-Adha are Muslim festivals.
+Various music plus creative works festivities are on throughout the year.
 Check local listings.

 Find opportunities for relaxation and rejuvenation in the middle of the energetic pace of Dar es Salaam.

 Limited within Dar es Salaam itself.
-Some fitness centers or expatriate communities may offer regular yoga classes.
+Some gyms or expatriate communities may offer regular yoga classes.

 Traditional healers (waganga) practice, but these are generally not sought out by tourists due to a lack of regulation.